kinow/kinoshita.eti.br/content/posts/2018-07-08-a-simple-cylc-suite.md

 - blog
 date: "2018-07-08T00:00:00Z"
 tags:
+  - opensource
+  - workflows
   - cylc
   - python
-- opensource
-title: A simple cylc suite
+title: A simple Cylc suite
 ---

 I have been writing more suites for [cylc](https://cylc.github.io/cylc/) lately, and found